quantify-os/quantify-core/docs/usage.py.rst

 For ease of use, we do not require users to inherit from a Gettable/Settable class, and instead provide contracts in the form of JSON schemas to which these classes must fit (see :class:`.Settable` and :class:`.Gettable` docs for these schemas).
-In addition to using a library which fits these contracts (such as the :class:`~qcodes.instrument.parameter.Parameter` family of classes) we can define our own Settables and Gettables.
+In addition to using a library which fits these contracts (such as the :class:`~qcodes.parameters.Parameter` family of classes) we can define our own Settables and Gettables.

 .. jupyter-execute::